CogStack/CogStack-Pipeline/docs/examples/index.md

 [//]: # "<span style='color:red'> NOTE: </span>"
 **Note: For the moment, the example application is based on the GATE version < 8.5.
 The GATE in version >= 8.5 introduced a significant change in resources handling and as CogStack uses the previous version of GATE library it needs to be updated in the upcoming release.**

-[//]: # "<span style='color:red'> NOTE: </span>"
-**Note: For the moment, the CogStack Docker image used in this example is `cogstacksystems/cogstack-pipeline-gate:dev-latest`.
-This image is build from the `dev` branch.
-However, once the development branch will be merged to `master` the image name will be updated.**

 ## Example GATE application